- Guide Service

 Length

 Other: On all of our summer camps, we have a daily circle time in the morning where youth engage in group games, share highlights, offer encouragement and support to each other, stretch, review maps and day itineraries, and set individual and group goals for the day.
-Also, whether breaking on the trail or in the afternoon or evening in the campsite, our Guides facilitate additional opportunities for youth to develop a personal connection with nature.
+Also, whether breaking on the trail or in the afternoon or evening at the campsite, our Guides facilitate additional opportunities for youth to develop a personal connection with nature.
 Problem-solving and initiative games are common as are smiles.
 Additional outdoor skills are gained as we practice Leave No Trace principles and promote environmental stewardship throughout the length of the program.

 Due to the nature of the permitting process, we will be unable to provide the final meeting and pickup location until around two weeks prior to your child’s adventure.
 Many trips will meet at 12pm at the Fairholme Campground near Olympic National Park.
 Another common meeting location might include the Sol Duc Trailhead.
 A less often used meeting location on the east side of the park would be at the Staircase Campground.
 A link to a map will be provided in the email announcing the final meeting location for your child’s adventure.
 You will look for a Lasting Adventures trailer or vehicle.
 All meeting locations will include parking areas or room to pull off of the road and an area for the youth to go through their gear with the guides and make final decisions on what to bring or leave behind.
 All pickups occur on Friday, 12 pm.